 When it comes to PC components, there are a lot of parts that you're going to need.
 From the best graphics card to the best motherboard and everything in between, there's a lot to consider and the products you end up selecting will largely depend on the budget you've allocated to this project.

+The good news is that we're here to help you score amazing deals on all the PC components you're going to need to get the job done.
 Having a good idea of what you want can make your PC building experience so much better.
 And, with this guide, we can help you get your planning and research started, and find the best PC components at a reasonable price.
-It’ll help set you on the right path to choosing the best PC components.
 This way, you can get your rig up and running without the added stress.

 Forget what anyone tells you, every build should start with two key things.
 A budget, and ambition.
 The budget is obvious, how much cash are you willing to drop on your shiny new rig.
 And ambition?
 Well that’s finding out exactly what you want to do with your brand new machine.